-Crab Cake Sliders are an easy appetizer, snack or a main course burger served along side a salad.
+Crab Cake Sliders are an easy appetizer, snack or a main course burger served alongside a salad.
 Large chunks of crab with just the right amount of spicy sauce make a delicious meal!

 Not all burgers have to be beef!
 This crab cake slider is a very delicious example of that.
-Made with large chunks of crab with a light spicy mayo and some differing textures of onions and peppers, it will be a treat for when you want burgers but something a little different.
+Made with large chunks of crab with light spicy mayo and some different textures of onions and peppers, it will be a treat for when you want burgers but something a little different.

 Today’s recipe for Burger month is another burger recipe you can make indoors.
-(Be sure and check out the one earlier this month for Lamb Burgers in the Air Fryer) These light and crunchy fish cakes are made in a cast iron skillet in about 8 minutes.
+(Be sure and check out the one earlier this month for Lamb Burgers in the Air Fryer) These light and crunchy fish cakes are made in a cast-iron skillet in about 8 minutes.
 Be sure and check out the giveaway at the bottom of the post!

-These crab cake burgers are perfect as a snack, an appetizer or have a few them for dinner served along side Chili Lime Corn Salad or a simple dinner salad.
+These crab cake burgers are perfect as a snack, an appetizer or have a few them for dinner served alongside Chili Lime Corn Salad or a simple dinner salad.

 I love crab cakes and make these avocado crab cakes often.
 Whenever we serve them they get rave reviews because the crab is the star of the show.
 These crab burgers are a slight variation on that recipe.